Skip to main content

 --es com.memfault.intent.extra.PROJECT_KEY "your_new_project_key"

-This can be called before the SDK is enabled at runtime, which will ensure that the project key compiled into the apk will never be used.
+This can be called before the SDK is enabled at runtime, which will ensure that the Project Key compiled into the apk will never be used.

 caution

-Make sure that the PROJECT_KEY_SYSPROP gradle property is empty, if you intend to change the project key using an Intent.
+Make sure that the PROJECT_KEY_SYSPROP gradle property is empty, if you intend to change the Project Key using an Intent.

 Sysprop

-This is supported from Bort 4.11.0 onwards.
+This is supported from Android SDK 4.11.0 onwards.

 In addition to ALLOW_PROJECT_KEY_CHANGE=true, a sysprop key must be configured in bort.properties.
-If your project key is defined in the a.b.c.project_key system property, then set PROJECT_KEY_SYSPROP=a.b.c.project_key.
+If your Project Key is defined in the a.b.c.project_key system property, then set PROJECT_KEY_SYSPROP=a.b.c.project_key.

 If the sysprop value is changed after device boot, then be sure to kill the Bort app, so that it will read the new value when it next starts.